 23. Brownies

-Tiramisu brownie (tiramisù brownie in Italian) is a one-of-a-kind dessert where the richness of Italian tiramisu is paired with the deliciousness of American brownies.
-As a result, the chocolate goodness can be easily made within an hour.
+Tiramisu brownie (tiramisù brownie in Italian) is a one-of-a-kind dessert in which the richness of Italian tiramisu is paired with the deliciousness of American brownies.
+The chocolate goodness can be easily made within an hour.

 24. Granola

 Granola?
 You read it right.
-Granola mixed with dried fruit makes a tasteful tiramisu base.
+Granola mixed with dried fruit makes a tasty tiramisu base.
 You can also use this healthy mixture to make individually served tiramisu.

 25. Macarons

-French macarons are used to make single portions of tiramisu - tiramisu in jars.
+French macarons can be used to make single portions of tiramisu - tiramisu in jars.
 Made without coffee, the dessert is kid-friendly.

 Crush macarons with your hands and place them at the base of the jars.
 Then, make a layer of cream and crumble another layer of macarons.
 Finish with cream and cocoa powder.